HBS Kicks Off the 2019-20 MBA Application Cycle?

 Please don’t limit yourself to these suggestions.
 I am offering them to stimulate your creativity, not to shut it down.

 Since I’ve been in MBA admissions consulting (over 20 years now), HBS has valued concision.
 And, in today’s tweet- and sound-bite-driven world, it is requiring even shorter responses, at least in the other portions of the application.
 Don’t take the absence of a word limit on this essay as a license for verbosity.
 Make every word count, no pun intended.
-If you must pull a number out of me, keep it under 1000 words.
-And if you can say what you need to say in less than 1000 words, do so.
-A few cautions and warnings regarding this essay — it is NOT:
+If you must pull a number out of me, keep it under 1200 words, preferably under 1000 words.
+And if you can say what you need to say in less than 800 words, do so.
+A few cautions and warnings regarding this essay – it is NOT:

 - Stanford’s “what matters most to you and why?”